FYP-Team-5/rag/README.md

 curl http://localhost:8000/health
 ```

 Readiness covers PostgreSQL, Qdrant, and SeaweedFS.
-Embeddings are a runtime
+The embedding model is a runtime
-dependency and intentionally are not part of startup readiness.
+dependency and intentionally is not part of startup readiness.
+The RAG API can be
+healthy while an upload later fails processing because the model is unavailable;
+check each upload's status endpoint.

 ### 2. Instructor creates the course and exam catalog